Skip to contents

 drop_lag_na

 Logical scalar.
 When FALSE, the default, first rows in each series are retained and lag-derived columns are left as NA.
 When TRUE, rows with missing lag-derived predictors are removed.
+If that removes every row of a group – for example because the group's time spacing does not match the (inferred) time_step – a warning lists the removed groups, which are also recorded in metadata$dropped_groups.

 Value